KangLin/RabbitRemoteControl/README.md

 See: [Qt5](https://doc.qt.io/qt-5/supported-platforms.html),
 [Qt6](https://doc.qt.io/qt-6/supported-platforms.html)

-I have no the mac devices so I did not compile and test.
-Please test by yourself if you have devices.
+I do not have Mac devices, so I did not compile and test.
+Please test by yourself if you have Mac devices.
 Interested and capable friends are welcome to participate in the development of the project.

-If you want to donate the developed devices for me, please contact: (email: kl222@126.com)
+If you want to donate the development devices to me, please contact: (email: kl222@126.com)

 - Remote desktop